 We call them, Mr. MONTAGUE (for male), Mrs. MONTAGUE (for married female), Miss MONTAGUE (for younger single female), Ms MONTAGUE (for older single female).
 Ok, old and young are very subjective.
 I’m not going to go in depth here.

-However, if we put it in the context of Cambodia, it will look like this:
+However, if we put it in the context of Cambodia, it will look like this (Expats in Cambodia, make sure you know this):

 Note: in Cambodia, the surname goes first and so in this example, Romeo should be called SAMUEL Romeo.
 This is similar to other Asian countries like China and Japan.
 That’s why my students in Hong Kong, China and Cambodia always confuse the surname as the first name.
 But I teach them a trick to remember it.
 It’s actually pretty easy.
 Yeah, I use many tricks.
 Feel free to contact me for an online language course.